 So much has been written about the city that it is really hard to find any unusual things to do in London that are away from the main tourist trail and present a unique activity.

 But in this article I have attempted just that, to provide you with a list of cool places in London as suggested by some of my quirkiest friends, we all have them.
+Although London has recently received many interesting attractions, like the Arcelormittal Orbit Slide in Stratford, East London, some of the most fascinating things to do in London have been there for generations and have become off-the-beaten-track institutions.

 What qualifies as an unusual thing to do in London?
 For starters something which you will not find on the pages of Time Out, the Lonely Planet or any other guide.
 It had to be something that talked about an interesting aspect of London’s heritage and past or its present-day funky subculture.